 For example, imagine you run an experiment with a pop-up promotional offer.
 This generates positive lift overall, but when you segment for users on mobile devices, it's a statistically significant loss.
 Maybe the pop-up is disruptive or difficult to close on a mobile device.
 When you implement the change or run a similar experiment in the future, you might exclude mobile users based on what you've learned from segmenting.

 Segmenting results is one of the best ways to gain deeper insight beyond the average user's behavior.
 It's a powerful way to step up your experimentation program.

-Experiments in Full Stack projects don’t include “out-of-the-box” attributes like browser, device, or location attributes in Web.
-Optimizely’s SDKs are platform-agnostic—we don't assume which attributes are available in your application or what the format is.
-In Full Stack, all segmentation is based on the custom attributes that you create.
+Feature tests don’t include “out-of-the-box” attributes like browser, device, or location attributes (these attributes are included in our Web project).
+Optimizely’s SDKs are platform-agnostic: we don't assume which attributes are available in your application or what the format is.
+In feature tests, all segmentation is based on the custom attributes that you create.

 Here's how to set them up: